Classes and Objects in Java

 Because Java does not support multiple inheritance, subclasses can only extend one superclass.
 This limitation is addressed by a Java construct known as Interfaces.

-An interface serves as a set of declarations that forms a contract between an object and the outside world.
-That is, if the class intends to use the interface, all its methods must appear in the source code; otherwise, the program will not compile.
+An interface is a set of declarations that form a contract between an object and the outside world.
+If the class intends to use the interface, all its methods must appear in the source code; otherwise, the program will not compile.
 All methods defined in an interface default to public final static.

 Note that since Java 8, an interface can define a default method with the default keyword.